 Who is a candidate for ortho-k?

 Orthokeratology is frequently a good option for nearsighted individuals who are too young for LASIK surgery or for some other reason are not good candidates for vision correction surgery.
 Many people with mild to moderate nearsightedness, with or without astigmatism may benefit from the use of ortho-k lenses.
 Because it can be discontinued at any time without permanent change to the eye, people of any age can try the procedure, as long as their eyes are healthy.
 Although Ortho-k lenses are primarily prescribed to correct nearsightedness, they also may be used to correct astigmatism, farsightedness and, in some cases even presbyopia.

 Ortho-k is particularly appealing for people who participate in sports, or who work in dusty, dirty environments that can make contact lens wear difficult.
-In addition, if you would like to be glasses and contacts free but are not an ideal candidate for refractive surgery either because of age or other eye conditions like dry eyes, you may still benefit from ortho-k.
+In addition, if you would like to be glasses and contacts free but are not an ideal candidate for refractive surgery either because of young age or eye conditions like dry eyes, you may still benefit from ortho-k.

 What can you expect at an ortho-k fitting?

 During your specialized ortho-k fitting, your eye doctor will ensure you are a good candidate for ortho-k lenses and make sure that the lenses are properly fitted for comfort and safety.
 The eye doctor will begin by obtaining measurements of your “corneal topography.”
 This procedure is painless and takes only about a minute.
 This gives the doctor a detailed picture of the unique topography of your eye.
 Your doctor will then either fit you from an in-office inventory of ortho-k lenses, or may order a custom pair for fitting at a later appointment.
 The first pair or two of lenses are usually temporary, in order to start the process of re-shaping your cornea.
 By the third pair, most people can expect to reach their fullest level of vision correction.